ash30/CV_Public/README.md

 Led development of key modernisation initiatives for global communication platform

 #### Key Achievements:
-* Led development of microservice to refactor and modernise the realtime voice recognition, transitioning from a monolithic architecture to a more scalable and efficient solution using Golang and gRPC.
+* Led development of microservice to refactor and modernise realtime voice recognition, transitioning from a monolithic architecture to a more scalable and efficient solution using Golang and gRPC.
 * Led design and implementation for cross-platform VOIP SDKs (Native Mobile + TypeScript), ensuring seamless integration across a variety of complex customer use cases.

 ### Software Engineer